-We have identified material weaknesses in our internal control over financial reporting.
-If we fail to properly remediate the material weaknesses or to maintain an effective system of internal controls, we may not be able to accurately report our financial results or prevent fraud.
+If we fail to maintain an effective system of internal controls, we may not be able to accurately report our financial results or prevent fraud.

 As more fully disclosed in Item 9A.
-"Controls and Procedures," we conducted an evaluation of the effectiveness of the design and operation of our disclosure controls and procedures and internal control over financial reporting.
-Based on that evaluation, we have concluded that our disclosure controls and procedures were not effective as of December 30, 2023, due to material weaknesses in internal control over financial reporting.
+"Controls and Procedures," in 2024 we concluded that our disclosure controls and procedures were not effective as of December 30, 2023, due to material weaknesses in internal control over financial reporting.
 The material weaknesses resulted from an insufficient complement of trained resources with specialized skills and knowledge in information technology general controls (ITGCs), or an alternative contingency plan, to timely respond to the impacts of turnover in key personnel with responsibility for ITGCs that occurred during 2023.
-As a result, we did not maintain effective ITGCs in the areas of user access, program change management, and computer operations over the information technology (IT) systems that support our financial reporting processes.
-Process-level automated controls that are dependent on the affected ITGCs and manual controls that rely on the integrity of data or reports from the affected systems across substantially all of our processes were also deemed ineffective because they could have been adversely impacted.
 Although these material weaknesses did not result in any errors to the financial statements, and there were no changes to previously released financial results, the applicable control deficiencies were not remediated as of December 30, 2023, and, consequently, there was a reasonable possibility that it could have resulted in a material misstatement in the Company's financial statements that would not have been detected.

-While the Company's management, under the oversight of the Audit Committee, has begun taking steps to implement our remediation plan as described more fully in Item 9A.
-"Controls and Procedures," these material weaknesses will not be considered remediated until the enhanced controls operate for a sufficient period of time and management has concluded, that the related controls are effective.
-There is no assurance that the measures we take will remediate these material weaknesses.
-If we fail to maintain effective internal controls, we could be required to take costly and time-consuming corrective measures, to remedy any number of deficiencies, significant deficiencies or material weaknesses, be required to restate the affected historical financial statements, be subjected to investigations and/or sanctions by federal and state securities regulators and be subjected to civil lawsuits by security holders.
+The Company's management, under the oversight of the Audit Committee, has completed a remediation plan for these material weaknesses as described more fully in Item 9A.
+"Controls and Procedures," and management has concluded that these material weaknesses have been remediated, that the related controls are effective, and that the Company's disclosure controls and internal control over financial reporting are effective as of December 28, 2024.
+Going forward, if we fail to maintain effective internal controls, we could be required to take costly and time-consuming corrective measures, to remedy any number of deficiencies, significant deficiencies or material weaknesses, be required to restate the affected historical financial statements, be subjected to investigations and/or sanctions by federal and state securities regulators and be subjected to civil lawsuits by security holders.
 Any of the foregoing could also cause investors to lose confidence in our reported financial information and in our company and would likely result in a decline in the market price of our stock and in our ability to raise additional financing if needed in the future.

-ESG issues may have an adverse effect on our reputation, business, financial condition or results of operations.
+Environmental, Social and Governance ("ESG") issues may have an adverse effect on our reputation, business, financial condition or results of operations.

 Companies across all industries are facing increasing scrutiny relating to their ESG policies.
-If we are unable to meet our ESG goals or evolving regulator, investor, industry or stakeholder expectations and standards, or if we are perceived to have not responded appropriately to the growing concern for ESG issues, customers may choose to stop purchasing our products and our reputation, business or financial condition may be adversely affected.
+If we are unable to meet our sustainability goals or evolving regulator, investor, industry or stakeholder expectations and standards, or if we are perceived to have not responded appropriately to the continuing concern for ESG issues, customers may choose to stop purchasing our products and our reputation, business or financial condition may be adversely affected.
 In particular, these constituencies are increasingly focusing on environmental issues, including climate change, water use, plastic waste, and other sustainability concerns.
 These factors could cause us to incur additional costs, to make changes to our operations to make additional commitments, set targets or establish additional goals and take actions to meet them, which could expose us to market, operational and execution costs or risk.

 In addition to environmental issues these constituencies are also focused on social and other governance issues, including matters such as, but not limited to, human capital and social issues.
-We also have established diversity, equity and inclusion goals as part of our ESG initiative.
+We also have established inclusion and belonging goals as part of our ESG initiative.